-- 1. Name of course: DETERMINISTIC MODELS IN OPERATIONS RESEARCH
+1. Name of course: DETERMINISTIC MODELS IN OPERATIONS RESEARCH

-- 2. Course code: IS081IU
+2. Course code: IS081IU

-- 3. Course type:
+3. Course type:

-- Specialization
+Specialization

-- Core
+Core

-- Requirement
+⊠ Requirement

-- Elective
+Elective

-- 4. Number of credits: 4 credits

-- Theory: 4 credits

-- Practice: 0 credit

-- 5. Prerequisite: none

-- 6. Parallel teaching in the course: None

-- 7. Course Description: This course is to introduce the fundamental methods used in deterministic operations research and to use of numerical analysis and linear algebra to solve industrial engineering problems.
-Topics to be covered include: problem formulations, simplex method in table form, duality theory, an introduction to the geometry of the simplex method, sensitivity analysis, transportation and network flow problems.

-- 8. Course objectives: Complete this course, students are able to:

-- a) Students know how to formulate and solve linear programing models by using the mathematical techniques.

-- b) Students know how to solve the models using computer-based software.

-- c) Student understand the relationship between a linear program and its dual.

-- d) Student can interpret the solutions.

-- e) Students can solve practical problems
+- 7. Course Description: This course is to introduce the fundamental methods used in deterministic operations research and to use numerical analysis and linear algebra to solve industrial engineering problems.
+Topics to be covered include: problem formulations, simplex method in table form, duality theory, an introduction to the geometry of the simplex method, sensitivity analysis, transportation and network flow problems. - 8.
+Course objectives: Complete this course, students are able to: - a) Students know how to formulate and solve linear programing models by using mathematical techniques. - b) Students know how to solve the models using computer-based software. - c) Students understand the relationship between a linear program and its dual. - d) Students can interpret the solutions. - e) Students can solve practical problems